 The chief complaint, therefore, with remastered CDs is that instead of reaching back and restoring music to its highest possible quality, music producers are just selling louder, flatter versions of the same old songs.

-For even more information about audio editing and the music business, follow the links on the next page.
+For even more information about audio editing and the music business, follow the links below.